Albufeira

-origin and means in Arabic "lagoon".
-The architecture of the town ranges
+is of Arabic origin and means in Arabic "lagoon".
+The architecture

-from typical narrow streets with white houses to very modern tourist developments.
+of the town ranges from typical narrow streets with white houses

-Very special is the traditional decoration of the older houses with colourful
+decoration of the older houses with colourful ceramic tiles and

-Often even street signs are made from tiles, which have a long tradition,
+even street signs are made from tiles, which have a long tradition,

 going back to the Moorish past.

-Located on a hill, embedded in lush subtropical vegetation and richly
+Located on a hill, embedded in lush subtropical vegetation and

-restaurants overlooking the sea with its broad, golden beaches.
-Once the
+hotels and romantic restaurants overlooking the sea with its broad,

-sun sets, the centre of Albufeira comes alive with street markets, shops,
+golden beaches.
+Once the sun sets, the centre of Albufeira comes

-bars and restaurants, which offer food for everyone's taste.
-Local culinary
+food for everyone's taste.
+Local culinary specialities are cataplana

-specialities are cataplana (steamed shellfish) and caldeira (fish stew)
+(steamed shellfish) and caldeira (fish stew) just as grilled sardines.

 Albufeira bay